idmillington/undum/docs/src/API.md

 quality value by rounding it down to the nearest integer.
 This is ideal for most numeric statistics.

+### `NonZeroIntegerQuality`

+This is a derived type of `IntegerQuality` that only displays its value when it is non-zero.
+If it is non-zero then it formats in the same way as `IntegerQuality`.
+Whereas `IntegerQuality` whould show zero values as '0', this type of quality displays nothing.

 ### `NumericQuality`

 This is a derived type of `QualityDefinition` that displays the